hannahshader/HiLabSuite/DOCUMENT.md

 3. Insert two start and two end overlap markers, with those start times matching the start and end of the overlap, into the word level list.
 4. Reorganize the word level list based on sentence order.
-This involves merging sentences that may have been separated due to overlaps.
+This involves merging sentences that may have been separated due to overlaps, as well as splitting up words if the start or end of an overlap falls in the middle of them.

 ## Layer03
 This involves printing the list of utterance objects based on the given